The Best Running Exercise to Lose Weight Quickly

 What an improvement!

 Thanks to the short recovery breaks, it always takes less and less time to get back to that maximum level.
 More time spent at maximum levels means more stress for your body to improve.
-That is also the reason why interval run is considered as one of the toughest.
+That is also the reason why interval run is considered one of the toughest.